974-private-william-keating-image1png

 William Keating was last seen in the German trenches on the 20th July 1916.
 As part of the 32nd Battalion, he was positioned near where the Germans collected soldiers that were later buried at Pheasant Wood.
 There is a chance he might be identified, but we need help.
 We are still searching for suitable family DNA donors.

 In 2008 a mass grave was found at Fromelles, a grave that the Germans dug for 250 (Australian) bodies they recovered after the battle.
-One hundred and sixty-eight of these soldiers (current at November 2022) have been identified and given proper burials and recognition through finding family DNA donors.
-Eighty-two soldiers remain unknown and some identifications are highly likely.
+One hundred and eighty of these soldiers (current at 2024) have been identified and given proper burials and recognition through finding family DNA donors.
+Seventy soldiers remain unknown and some identifications are highly likely.
 We just need to find DNA donors.

 If you know anything of William’s contacts here in Australia or his relatives from Western Australia, please contact the Fromelles Association.